 Manufacture and market pharmaceuticals division: This business aims to provide a stable supply of good-quality, low-priced generic drugs.
-The company sold 23 ingredients and 51 products as of end-March 2020.
+As of end-September 2020, the company was selling 32 different ingredients and 63 products.
+In 1H, the company reinforced marketing to affiliates.